arduino/docs-content/content/arduino-cloud/11.application-notes/modbus-energy-meter/modbus-energy-meter.md

 ---
-title: 'Monitor Your Energy Bill with Modbus and the Arduino IoT Cloud'
+title: 'Monitor Your Energy Bill with Modbus and the Arduino Cloud'
 description: 'Connect a Modbus energy meter to an Arduino® MKR WiFi 1010 board and a MKR 485 Shield and monitor the power consumption of your home via an Arduino Cloud IoT dashboard.'
 tags:
   - Modbus